Fused K-operators and the $q$-Onsager algebra: Tensor product representations of

 From the expression of the coefficients~\eqref{eq:coef1} and \eqref{eq:coef2}, one finds that and

-Bold arrows in Figure~\ref{fig1} are used to emphasize that they disappear after fixing the ratio $u_1/u_2=\pm q^{-j-\h}$.
-However we do not have simultaneously these four coefficients equal to zero so we do not have a direct sum decomposition.
-Instead, by fixing the ratio $u_1/u_2$ to the special values we have a sub-representation as depicted below in Figure~\ref{fig2} by the dotted rectangles.
+Note that we do not have simultaneously these four coefficients equal to zero so we do not have a~direct sum decomposition.
+Instead, by fixing the ratio $u_1/u_2$ to the special values we have a~sub-representation as depicted below in Figure~\ref{fig2} by the dotted rectangles.